chrisxfire/chrisxfire.github.io/content/notes/_net/linq/clauses/into-keyword.md

 date: 2022-04-25T21:03:34-0600
 draft: false
 weight: 1
+tags:
+ - kb/dotnet/linq/clauses
 ---

 # Into keyword
-The `into` keyword is used in a select or group clause to create a temporary identifier that stores a query.
+The `into` keyword is used in a `select` or `group` clause to create a temporary identifier that stores a query.
 Use this when you must perform additional query operations on a query after a grouping or select operation:

 ```cs